Supplier Management Best Practices through Prequalification

 - Identify Key Performance Indicators (KPIs) for monitoring areas of improvement – track and measure the performance of the supplier contractors.

-Every industry is unique in their own daily work tasks and has different sets of prevention measures and mitigation techniques to focus on.
+Every industry is unique in its own daily work tasks and has different sets of prevention measures and mitigation techniques to focus on.
 Each supplier will have their own specific set of duties depending on the work they perform.
 With such a diverse world we live in, and an almost infinite way to earn a living, even simple tasks have the potential to cause harm – see carpal tunnel for example.
-However, one thing that remains constant is at the end of the day, our goal for everyone to return home safely to their family.
+However, one thing that remains constant at the end of the day is our goal for everyone to return home safely to their family.

 Working in certain industries can absolutely be risky.

 There is an old saying that a chain is only as strong as the weakest link.
 It’s a simple saying but very relevant when it comes to safety on a job site.
 While many things can attribute to the chain, strengthening each link through proper education, established fundamentals, safety programs and training can create a strong and safe work environment.
 A plan focused on strengthening the overall chain is part of best practices.

 Establishing systems to strengthen the supply chain is the goal so it’s also good to understand where your chain could be weakened.
 Having a safety program that focuses only on company employees but doesn’t include contractors is one such place.